ScaleIT-Org/documentation/source/appguideline.md

 - [ ] [App Registration Sidecar][21]
 - [ ] [OAuth Sidecar][20]

 Our chosen app architecture (seen in fig. 1) also includes the opportunity to use several [sidecars](#furtherReading).
-These are additional independent software parts you can add to your dockerized application to run next to your domain software, which can be used to add desired specific functionality.
-For example an registration service to our central app-registry as seen in fig. 2
+These are additional independent software parts you can add to your dockerized application to run next to your domain software, which can be used to add desired functionalities.
+For example a registration service to our central app-registry as seen in fig. 2

 ![alt text](https://github.com/ScaleIT-ORG/spsc-app-registration/raw/master/Resources/Documentation/architecture.png "App Architecture")*Figure 2: App Architecture*

-The easiest way to build and run everything is to move to your main project folder and execute  ```docker-compose up``` This builds your docker images and starts them.
+The easiest way to build and run everything is to move to your main project folder and execute  ```docker-compose up```.
+This builds your docker images and starts them.
 The [NodeJS][3] version should then be accessible under ```localhost:3000``` and [.NetCore][2] version under  ```localhost:5002```.
 #### Example